 With this when someone lands on your page and their browser tries to get the image from my server I will collect all their browser info and use it to provide you analytics, so their IP helps me know their location, user agent to get their device details, language, (Ethics aside for now :)) etc.

-Also since the width and height of the image is set to 0 they won't even see that it's there, very straightforward.
+Also since the width and height of the image are set to 0 they won't even see that it's there, very straightforward.

 This morning I decided to test this out on my own profile and I learned something interesting I never thought of.